Laverna/laverna/README.md

 * Markdown editor based on Pagedown
 * Manage your notes, even when you're offline
-* Secure - client side encryption with [SJCL] [1] and AES algorithm
+* Secure client-side encryption
-* Synchronizes with cloud storage services.
-At this time only Dropbox and RemoteStorage are supported
+* Synchronizes with cloud storage services (at this time only Dropbox and RemoteStorage are supported)
 * Three editing modes: distraction free, preview, and normal mode
 * WYSIWYG control buttons
 * MathJax support